TPP7155 General Science

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

-Students should have a knowledge of Mathematics Tertiary Preparation Level A or equivalent.
+Students should have a knowledge of Mathematics Tertiary Preparation 1 (or equivalent) or be currently enrolled in Mathematics Tertiary Preparation 1.